BrianKelly90GH/Movie-Info-App/README.md

 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

-* This project was styled and created with [Angular Material 2](https://github.com/angular/material2) version
+* This project was styled and created with [Angular Material 2](https://github.com/angular/material2) version 5.2.4

-* This App uses the  OMDb API (http://www.omdbapi.com/)
+* This App uses the  [OMDb API] (http://www.omdbapi.com/)

 ## To Run The Development server